 Prince William Sound 26 Glacier Cruise

 Alaska is filled with ice flows.
 Princess offers a Prince William Sound 26 Glacier Cruise excursion out of Anchorage.
 Board your catamaran and sail right up to the beautiful glaciers.
 Witness the glaciers calve as chunks of ice break off and drop into the water.
 View otters, seals, sea lions, and eagles.
 You may be lucky enough to spot a bear or two.
-From your heated cabin with panoramic viewing windows, listen to your U.S. Forest Service Ranger guide narrate your journey.
-Prices begin at $140 for the 10-hour cruise.
+From your heated cabin with panoramic viewing windows, listen to your U.S. Forest Service Ranger guide narrate your day-long journey.
+Prices begin at $149 for the 10-hour cruise.

 There is no shortage of tours for the foodie in your group.
 Silversea offers an Alaska Culinary Experience and Whale Quest that includes a ride on a high-speed expedition vessel.
 You will set out to Stephens Passage to view the humpback whales and, if you are lucky, maybe a few orcas.
 After your nature-filled viewing, explore wonderful local cuisine including reindeer sausage cassoulet and the fresh local catch of the day followed by a tempting dessert bar.
 Silversea excursions are included in their cruise passage.